In any other city in any other country it would be just a bridge.

 The road along from the other traffic bridge is also blocked, but cars drive up onto the footpath to get around.
 Republic of Kosovo number plates are removed when entering the North so the neighbourhood is full of unplated cars.
 I asked about the issue of identifying the cars if the drivers commit an offence and was told that minor infringements are not a concern.
 They happen (speeding is scarily common) but the officials have bigger problems.

-Taxis wait on either side of the bridge for passengers - they won’t cross it.
+Taxis wait on either side of the bridge for passengers – they won’t cross it.
 Neither will buses.
 Passengers arriving from the north have to make their own way across and catch another bus on the other side.
-Money changers sit at small tables in the north with huge stacks on money in front of them.
+Money changers sit at small tables in the north with huge stacks on cash in front of them.

 Crossing the bridge feels like venturing into a different country and I began to think of it as just that.
 The language, currency and customs change as dramatically across the River Ibar as they do across the English Channel.
 I had Serbian Dinars left over from my visit to Niš the weekend before and used them in the North.
 I used Euros in the South.
 I said “hvala” (Serbian for thank you) on one side and “falemnderit” (the Albanian equivalent) on the other.

 My American friend was surprised to see Serbian flags flying on the North side, thinking it was odd to see the flag of another country on display there.
 I had to remind him: “The people who live here believe this is Serbia.
 They fly their flag because this is their country.”
 Even my phone thought I was in Serbia.
-My Serbian SIM card allowed me internet access, which it won’t do when it’s roaming outside a Serbian network.
+My Serbian SIM card allowed me internet access, which it won’t do when roaming outside a Serbian network.